Janet Gaynor

 Janet Gaynor (born Laura Augusta Gainor; October 6, 1906 – September 14, 1984) was an American actress.
 She began her career as an extra in shorts and silent films.
-After signing with Fox Film Corporation (later 20th Century-Fox) in 1926, she rose to fame and became one of the biggest box office draws of the era.
+After signing with Fox Film (later 20th Century-Fox) in 1926, she rose to fame and became one of the biggest box office draws of the era.
 In 1929, she became the first recipient of the Academy Award for Best Actress for her performances in 7th Heaven, Sunrise: A Song of Two Humans (both 1927) and Street Angel (1928), the only occasion an actress won one Oscar for multiple film roles.
 Her success continued into the sound film era; for A Star Is Born (1937), she received a second Best Actress Academy Award nomination.

 After retiring from acting in 1939, Gaynor married film costume designer Adrian, with whom she had a son.
-She briefly returned to acting in films and television in the 1950s and later became an accomplished oil painter.
+She briefly returned to acting in films and television in the 1950s and later became an oil painter.
 In 1980, Gaynor made her Broadway debut in the stage adaptation of the 1971 film Harold and Maude, and appeared in the touring theatrical production of On Golden Pond.
-She died on September 14, 1984 from health complications caused by injuries sustained in a 1982 automobile accident.
+She died in 1984, from health complications caused by injuries sustained in a 1982 automobile accident.